tag/msis-prep/docs/waterfall.md

 ## Major concepts

+**Please note**: There is oftentimes debate on if the Waterfall methodology has five (5) or six (6) phases.
+This is a direct result of phases being combined, below we have ensured they are broken out but the subsequent resources may not do the same.

 1. Phases of _**Waterfall**_
     1. _**Planning/Analysis:**_ Primarily focuses on gathering project requirements by conducting primary research and interviews with key project stakeholders.
 This phase will conclude once requirements have been clearly identified and agreed upon between the development team and stakeholders.
     2. _**Design:**_ Builds directly off of the first phase and requires no coding to occur.
 This phase is primarily focused on establishing the technical needs of the project.